 College students are struggling.
 They’re ignoring homework, flunking tests, skipping classes—a “stunning” level of disengagement, as one professor put it to The Chronicle of Higher Education.
 Last year, the magazine informally surveyed more than 100 faculty members, from a range of higher-ed institutions, who reported back that students were “defeated,” “exhausted,” and “overwhelmed.”
 The evidence bears this out: College students are burned out and stressed out.
-While Covid-19 certainly exacerbated the problem, long-term studies show students’ mental health was declining for years before the pandemic hit.
+While Covid-19 certainly exacerbated the problem, show students’ mental health was declining for years before the pandemic hit.

 There’s little dispute about this much; the question is why today’s students are struggling.
 Some commentators—namely those with a track record of criticizing undergraduates—argue that Gen Z, for a variety of reasons, is simply not tough enough.